continuent/continuent-puppet-tungsten/README.md

 * Currently supports RedHat RHEL/ Centos / AWS Linux / Debian / Ubuntu

+## Supported Operating Systems

+* Centos5->7
+* Ubuntu 10.04,12.04 and 14.04
+* Debian Wheezy and Squeeze
+* Amazon AWS Linux

+It may work on other platform but it has not been tested against them

+## Supported MySQL Builds

+* Percona 5.5 and 5.6
+* MySQL 5.5 and 5.6
+* MariaDB 5.5 and 10.0

+Yum and Apt repositories will be installed from these builds and packages installed from them based on the mySQLBuild and mySQLVerson parameters.
+By default Percona 5.5 will be installed if no values are provided.

 ## Examples

 ### Install the module into your module directory